 If you are not up for therapy or counseling, you may consider spiritual counseling, life coaching, or peer support groups.

-Calling or texting a hotline is also available for your in any stressful, difficult or crisis situation or whenever you need to talk to someone.
-You can find a list of relevant hotlines here: http://www.pleaselive.org/hotlines/
+Calling or texting a hotline is also available for you in any stressful, complex, or crisis or whenever you need to talk to someone.
+You can find a list of relevant hotlines here: http://www.pleaselive.org/hotlines/.

 Natural Stress Management